 Leather Boots – Stivania

-As a result, handmade leather boots are some of the finest Cretan products and souvenirs you can take home.
+Consequently, handmade leather boots are some of the finest Cretan products and souvenirs you can take home.

 Komboloi

 Greece is famous for its worry beads, also known as komboloi.
-These traditional beads connect through a string which you can use with one or two hands.
+These traditional beads connect through a string you can use with one or two hands.

 When shopping for komboloi, don’t think only of the men in the house, ask to see the female version too, they are gorgeous!